mignon-p/inty-midi/README.md

 either put that directory on your `PATH`, or copy the binary to wherever you want to have it.

+If you get a weird-sounding error, such as `AesonException`, it probably means your version of `stack` is not new enough.

 [1]: https://en.wikipedia.org/wiki/MIDI
 [2]: http://nanochess.org/intybasic.html
 [3]: https://en.wikipedia.org/wiki/Intellivision